cncartistsec/BluePine-WiFi-Pineapple-Pager/README.md

 #  -- -- -- Hunt via Scanning All, Single MAC, OUI prefix, and/or Name.
 #  -- -- -- RSSI meter for each found signal, best signal showing at the bottom of the screen.
 #  -- -- -- Custom configuration allowed and data builds over time in case name or manufacturer is missed on first scans.
-#  -- -- -- Verbose logging / debugging available.
+#  -- -- -- Verbose logging / debugging available, GPS coordinate logging if GPS device enabled.
 #  -- Bluetooth Device Detection:
 #  -- -- -- Axon / CC Skimmer / Flipper / Flock / Meshtastic / USB Kill / WiFi Pineapple BT Scanner.
 #  -- -- -- Scan the airwaves, save targets, or scan your already saved target list from Device Hunter scans.